 Instructions

-- Combine flour and cornstarch in a large bowl and set aside.
+• Combine flour and baking powder in a large bowl and set aside.

-- In a small bowl create a lavender lemon sugar by combining your sugar, lavender, lemon zest and vanilla extract.
+• Create a lavender lemon sugar by grinding your sugar, lavender, lemon zest, and vanilla extract together in a blender, food processor, or mortar and pestle.
 Set aside.

-- In a small bowl, whisk together your egg and cold buttermilk.
+• In a small bowl, whisk together your egg and yogurt.

-- Make a well in the center of your dough and and whisk in your egg and buttermilk.
-Also add in your lavender lemon sugar.
-Combine until a thick dough forms, using your hands to gently kneed until dough is crumbly, but easy to manage.
+• Make a well in the center of your dough and whisk in your egg and yogurt.
+Also, add your lavender lemon sugar.
+Combine until a thick dough forms.

 Notes